FIWARE/tutorials.Identity-Management/README.md

 # Administrating User Accounts

 User accounts are at the heart of any identity management system.
-The essential fields of every account hold a unique user name and email address to identify the user, along with a password for authentication.
+The essential fields of every account hold a unique username and email address to identify the user, along with a password for authentication.
 The other optional fields add more information about the user such as a user website, description or avatar.